Chart Color Schemes

 AreaSearch analysis reveals Currumbin - Tugun significantly outperforming the majority of regions assessed nationwide

-Currumbin-Tugun has an educated workforce with significant representation in essential services sectors.
-Its unemployment rate was 2.6% as of September 2025.
+Currumbin-Tugun has a highly educated workforce with significant representation in essential services sectors.
+The unemployment rate was 2.6% as of September 2025.
+Employment growth over the past year was estimated at 2.7%.

 Frequently Asked Questions - Employment